mizma/ergoSHIFT/firmwares_atmega32u4/DINPUT/README.md

 ### How to upload

 When you reflash AVR boards with USB HID device software, Arduino IDE cannot automatically reset and flash the software.
-You will need to press reset button on the AVR board (SW_RST1 on Flatbox ACR) to put it into Bootloader mode to reflash.
+You will need to press reset button on the AVR board (SW_RST1 on ergoSHIFT) to put it into Bootloader mode to reflash.
 When you use Sparkfun Qwiik ProMicro 5V, you will need to double-click the reset button to put it into Bootloader.

 I recommend setting up VSCode Arduino plugin.
 If you open this directory with VSCode, it is already set up so all you need to do is